hightowerr/fun-and-games/_posts/2024-05-23-Sneaker-Brand-Classifier.markdown

 Each of these steps is absolutely essential for creating a top-simple image classification model.
 They show how easy it is to deploy powerful deep-learning tools to solve interesting problems.

 To use the classifier, you can upload a picture of Nike, Adidas, or Puma sneakers, hit submit, and watch the model predict which brand you've uploaded.
-Cool, right?
+Not bad, right?

 Adapted from - [Fastai tutorial](https://www.youtube.com/watch?v=F4tvM4Vb3A0&t=3424s)